lambda-feedback/user-documentation/docs/teacher/guides/good-practice.md

 ## Romanise units and check their case

 Use romanised units such as $\text{m}$, $\text{kN}$ instead of $m$, $kN$.
-Ensure that the case of the unit is corrcet.
+Ensure that the case of the unit is correct.

 ## Add tests to response areas

 In a response area, press `configure` then `tests`.

-Tests allow you to enter potential student responses, define whether they are correct or not, then run the evaluation function on those student reponses.
+Tests allow you to enter potential student responses, define whether they are correct or not, then run the evaluation function on those student responses.
 This allows you to quickly test whether or not the evaluation function works as expected.

 ## Save and publish as you go